AaronJY/electron-notes-demo/README.md

 1. Make sure you have electron installed.
 You can install it by running the `npm install electron -g` command
 2. Clone the repository
+3. Navigate to the project root folder and run `npm install` to install any missing packages
-3. Open a command line and navigate to the 'client' folder where main.js lives
+4. Open a command line and navigate to the 'client' folder where main.js lives
-4. Run `electron main.js` via the command line
+5. Run `electron main.js` via the command line